 (a) two consecutive contracts of two years each for those with strong relevant legal work experience of more than five years and up to 10 years; or

 (b) one contract of three years for those with strong relevant legal work experience of more than 10 years.

 These mid-career candidates may, at the discretion of the Judicial Service, have their prior strong relevant legal work experience recognised and be eligible for the award of additional increments and/or appointment at a higher JSO-grade.

-These JSOs may, on their successful completion of the contract(s), strong performance and fully satisfying the requisite eligibility criteria, be considered for the possible offer of a second/subsequent contract and possible emplacement on the permanent establishment.
+These JSOs may, on their successful completion of the contract(s), strong work performance and fully satisfying the requisite eligibility criteria, be considered for the possible offer of a subsequent contract or possible emplacement on the permanent establishment.